 Although we never plan to deal with severe weather, in Buffalo it’s a reality we must be prepped for.
-Whether or not you already have a plan to keep your home and family safe, be sure you think about air conditioner service when dangerous weather looms.
+Whether or not you already have a plan to keep your home and family safe, be sure you think about air conditioner service when dangerous weather approaches.
 Of course it’s not the most crucial thing during a hurricane, but there are a few steps you can take to help protect your heating and cooling system in the event of an emergency weather situation.

 Batten down the hatches.